lagodiuk/lagodiuk.github.io/about.md

 permalink: /about/
 ---

-I have experience of solving the different kinds of technical problems: systems design, scalability of backend services, performance optimization.
+I have experience of solving various technical problems (systems design, scalability, performance optimization).

-I prefer algorithmic approach for solving problems.
-Additionally, I make use of data-driven approach and domain-specific insights about the nature of problems.
+For solving of problems I apply an algorithmic approach, based on analysis of existing data and domain-specific knowledge.

 Currently I am working in company [HERE](https://company.here.com/here/).